 Described by The Observer as the “definition of virtuosity” Japanese pianist Nobuyuki Tsujii (Nobu), who has been blind from birth, won the joint Gold Medal at the Van Cliburn International Piano Competition in 2009.

-An exclusive recording artist for Avex Classics International, Nobu’s albums include Rachmaninov’s Piano Concerto No. 2 with Deutsches Symphonie-Orchester Berlin, Tchaikovsky’s Piano Concerto No. 1 with Yukata Sado and the BBC Philharmonic, Beethoven’s Piano Concerto No. 5 with Orpheus Chamber Orchestra, and recital discs of Chopin, Mozart, Debussy and Liszt.
+An exclusive recording artist for Avex Classics International, Nobuyuki Tsujii’s albums include Rachmaninov’s Piano Concerto No 2 with Deutsches Symphonie-Orchester Berlin, Tchaikovsky’s Piano Concerto No 1 with Yutaka Sado and the BBC Philharmonic, Beethoven’s Piano Concerto No 5 with Orpheus Chamber Orchestra, and recital discs of Chopin, Mozart, Debussy and Liszt.
 Last season, Nobu recorded Rachmaninov’s Variations on a theme of Paganini under Vassily Petrenko with Royal Liverpool Philharmonic Orchestra.

-Nobu’s international tours are supported by All Nippon Airways (ANA) and he gratefully acknowledges their assistance.
+Nobuyuki Tsujii’s international tours are supported by All Nippon Airways.